-Lockdown has seen a series of fitness trends come and go; first there was the total sellout of dumbbells, followed by kettlebells flying off the shelves and then everyone investing in resistance bands.
+The pandemic has seen a series of fitness trends come and go; first there was the total sellout of dumbbells, followed by kettlebells flying off the shelves and then thousand of us investing in resistance bands.
 The latest workout trend to take the fitness world by storm is skipping, or jump rope as it’s called in America.
 It's one of the most efficient calorie-burning workouts out there – in fact, hour-four-hour it torches more than a spin class.

 It's also the perfect activity for our hybrid working times when we might still be working at home.
 You don't even have to leave the house, but if you want to you get your daily vitamin D and 10,000 steps it's easy to do on your doorstep or in the garden.
 One woman whose life has been transformed by skipping since the pandemic and has taken to it with a vengeance is former sales manager Lauren Flymen, from St Albans.
-The 29-year-old uploads regular skipping tutorials to her 182,000 followers on Instagram, mixing it up between fancy footwork tutorials, beginner guidance and seriously impressive clips of her routines.
+The 29-year-old uploads regular skipping tutorials to her 417,000 followers on Instagram, mixing it up between fancy footwork tutorials, beginner guidance and seriously impressive clips of her routines.

 View this post on Instagram

 Lauren only started skipping in April 2020 as a way to distract herself from her postponed wedding and honeymoon which were due to take place last year but were put on hold by lockdown (she finally got married in September 2021).
 She also needed something to keep her busy while she was furloughed in the spring from her job as an areas sales manager for a business supplies company.